 The Commission considered the data from TDI to be "reliable and relevant" as it was considered to be representative of export price information that the Commission had sourced from a purchased report titled "Russia Ammonium Nitrate (AN) Market Outlook 2020 Report".
 Report 565 is silent as to how the Commission established that the purchased TDI Russian export price information and the export prices in the Russian Ammonium Nitrate (AN) Outlook 2020 Report were reliable - particularly in the absence of export sales information from the two actual Russian exporters.
 This remains unclear.
-Additionally, the Report used by the Commission appears to have been compiled by an internet research firm.
+Additionally, the Report used by the Commission appears to have been compiled by an internet research firm with little experience or credibility in the AN industry or AN market in general.
 As reflected in Orica Australia's submission of 30 March 20219 the Merchant Research and Consulting Report titled "Ammonium Nitrate Russia Market 2021":